ozgrozer/ai-renamer/readme.md

 ## OpenAI Usage

-You need to set the provider as `openai` and the api-key with your API key and it will auto-select the gpt-4o model.
-But you can assign any model with `--model` flag.
+For OpenAI, set the provider to `openai` and provide your API key.
+The tool will auto-select the `gpt-4o` model by default, but you can specify any model using the `--model` flag:

 ```bash
 npx ai-renamer /path --provider=openai --api-key=OPENAI_API_KEY